 David Chang changed the photo policy at Ko: “It didn’t matter if someone was taking a photo of a dish that had been photographed 10,000 times prior—this was their experience.”

-Soothing broths are one of my favourite comforts, right up until those first warm days hit, and this one sounds incredible (whether you do it up as vegetarian pho or not).
+Soothing broths are one of my favourite comforts, right up until those first warm days hit, and this one sounds incredible.

 I still love The Golden Girls for this reason: “The premise of the show was that people who were 60 or 70 weren’t drastically different from people who were 20 or 30; everyone wants to be happy.”
-Obviously ageism is lame, and watching those reruns in my 20s was one of the more valuable ways I found to squander time.
+Watching those reruns in my 20s was one of the more valuable ways I found to squander time.

 On healing thoughts and mind-body medicine.